isiahmeadows/mithril.js/core.md

 	- `ref` - This allows accessing the underlying DOM instance or provided component ref of a particular component or vnode.
 - Vnode keys in `Keyed` are tracked like keyed fragments today
 - Vnode keys in all other cases are diffed as part of the logical "tag name"
+- Vnode keys are treated as object properties.
+Don't assume they're compared by literal identity, but treat them as if they're compared by property identity.
 - Vnode children are stored in `attrs.children`
 - There is no `vnode.text` - it's `children: "..."` for `trust`/`text` and `children: [m(text, "...")]` elsewhere
 - An error would be thrown during normalization if a child is an object without a numeric `.mask` field.